What is pregnancy massage?

 What are the health benefits of pregnancy massage?

-There hasn’t been much research into the health benefits of pregnancy massage, but it does seem to reduce stress, relax and loosen your muscles, increase blood flow and improve the lymphatic system.
-It can also improve mood, lower anxiety and help you sleep better.
+There is not much research into the health benefits of pregnancy massage, but it does seem to reduce stress, relax and loosen the muscles, increase blood flow and improve the lymphatic system.
+It can also improve mood, lower anxiety and improve sleep.

 Always talk to your doctor before you have a pregnancy massage, especially if: